bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

   // Dependency is related to the device app (here dogecoin) and if it
   // requires any other app installed for it to work
   dependency: "Bitcoin",
-  // Metadata used to spawn the simulator
+  // Metadata used to spawn the emulator
   appQuery: {
     model: "nanoS",
     appName: "Dogecoin",